German yields fall from near 5-month high as global bonds rally | Business

 German yields fall from near 5-month high as global bonds rally

-German bond yields fell for the first time in four sessions on Wednesday, retreating from their highest in nearly five months, caught up in a broader bond rally as markets continued to unwind some of the recent surge in government borrowing costs.
-The 10-year Bund yield, the benchmark for the euro area, was down 3 basis points at -0.13% at 1325 GMT, having earlier touched its highest since late May at -0.085%.
+German bond yields fell for the first time in four sessions on Wednesday, retreating from their highest in nearly five months, caught up in a broader bond rally as markets unwound some of the recent surge in government borrowing costs.
+The 10-year Bund yield, the benchmark for the euro area, was down 4 basis points (bps) at -0.13% at 1610 GMT, having earlier touched its highest since late May at -0.085%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)